What Can I Do If My Insurance Company Won't Pay My Claim?

 The principle of indemnity involves compensation equivalent to an incurred loss so that a person is put back into the same financial position as existed prior...Learn More

-When Does An Insurer Have a Right to Subrogate?
-Generally, Subrogation Is the Legal Process Between An Insurer and a Person Who Caused a Loss to the Client...Learn More
+What Is Subrogation?
+Generally, Subrogation Is the Legal Process Between An Insurer and a Person Who Caused a Loss to the Client of the Insurer....Learn More

 When a third party person causes harm it is unlikely that the insurer of the third party person played a role in causing the harm.
 Accordingly, naming the...Learn More